seandroid-analytics/selint/README.md

 ## License
 Copyright 2015 Aalto University

 The SELint program and its plugins are licensed under the Apache License 2.0 (see [LICENSE.APACHE](LICENSE.APACHE)).
 The `policysource` library is licensed under the GNU Lesser General Public License (see [LICENSE.LGPL](LICENSE.LGPL)).
 All files distributed with this package indicate the appropriate license to use.

 SELint is an open source project being developed by Filippo Bonazzi and Elena Reshetova from the [Secure Systems research group (SSG)](http://cse.aalto.fi/en/research/secure-systems/) at Aalto University.
 The project is part of the [Intel Collaborative Research Institute for Secure Computing (ICRI-SC)](http://www.icri-sc.org).

+You can find more information on the [project site](https://ssg.aalto.fi/projects/selint/).